yaroslav-gwit/HosterCore/README.md

 - Basic integration with `Tailscale`, to allow the automated routing updates for the remote users and admins
 - `LazyHoster` (an interface similar to `k9s` or `lazygit`) - a CLI utility to control the whole fleet of machines over the `REST API` (for the WebUI haters 😎)
 - More VM and Jail templates
+- The ability to run `Hoster` in a Jail - this will allow to split a single hardware server into a multi-user virtualization platform, with the ability to apply a highly granular control of just how much resources each user can utilize within their own Jail

 ## Are there any plans to develop a WebUI?